MagariMike/codebar-birthday-poetry/README.md

 ### Opening a Pull Request:

-Opening a pull request sends a request to the original repo (not the local one that you forked) and asks to merge your local repo with it so that the original copy has all of your changes.
+Opening a pull request sends a request to the original repo and asks to merge your local repo with it so that the original copy has all of your changes.
 The owner of the original repo can that accept or deny your changes or add any comments etc.

-In the original repo https://github.com/MagariMike/codebar-birthday-poetry.git, select the “Pull Requests” tab along the top bar of the page.
+In your local repo that you forked, select the “Pull Requests” tab along the top bar of the page.

 You can add any notes that you’d like in the box that appears and then click “Create Pull Request”.
 This will send a request and one of the tutors will then approve this later in the session.